willfurnass/sheffield_hpc/hpc/mfa.rst

 Putty
 ^^^^^
-You can configure Putty to ``Share SSH connections if possible`` via the ``SSH`` option in the ``Connection Catagory`` when configuring a new connection.
+You can configure Putty to ``Share SSH connections if possible`` via the ``SSH`` option in the ``Connection Category`` when configuring a new connection.

-As long as your existing connection remains active you can start new sessions without reautenticating by using ``Duplicate Session`` command to start new sessions.
+As long as your existing connection remains active you can start new sessions without re-authenticating by using ``Duplicate Session`` command to start new sessions.

 Other applications which use Putty for SSH connections can also re-use your existing connection without needing to reauthenticate.